 Information about our services for patients and families.Find out more

-Sunday 3 May will see the return of Hit the Downs MTB, whether you are taking on the 30km, 60km or 80km route, here is everything you will need to get ready for the big day!
+Sunday 11 October will see the return of Hit the Downs MTB, whether you are taking on the cool 30km or epic 80km route, here is everything you will need to get ready for the big day!

 If you don’t have much experience of fundraising, now is the best time to start.

 You don’t need any previous experience to do it, and do it well.

 You set your own target – give yourself a goal to work towards – make sure it is one that will challenge you, but not give you sleepless nights.
 How far can you go?

 You can do it on your phone – there are lots of ways to ask without even asking, from sharing a link to your JustGiving page in your email signature, to doing a birthday fundraiser on Facebook or why not send a text to every person in your address book?